Nico-Curti/PhDthesis/docs/md/Chapter2/SuperResolution/WDSR.md

 [^1]: It is straightforward that adding multiple up-sampling blocks and thus pixel-shuffle functions we can train the model according to every desired upscale.

-[^2]: We have to mention also that the public available implementation of these models are developed only in `Tensorflow` and `PyTorch` but the major part of them does not work in CPU environments without heavy modifications.
+[^2]: We have to mention also that the publicly available implementation of these models are developed only in `Tensorflow` and `PyTorch` but the major part of them does not work in CPU environments without heavy modifications.

 [**next >>**](./Dataset.md)